fredoyetayo/fredoyetayo/README.md

-- 👋 Hi, I’m @fredoyetayo, a retired Software Engineer
+- 👋 Hi, I’m @fredoyetayo, I'm someone who is passionate about AI and Machine Learning.
-- Interested in working on new exciting project
+- Interested in working on new exciting products.
-- Contact for partnerships and collaboration via email {fred[@]fresible.com}
+- I currently lead a team of developers and designers
+- Contact me to have a chat.

 <!---
 fredoyetayo/fredoyetayo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.